prashantgpt91/jekyll-demo/README.md

 **License**

-The code snippets are dedicated to the public domain.
+The blog is dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 **Questions?
 Comments?**